msalehisedeh/flexible-table/README.md

       (onaction)="onaction($event)"></flexible-table>
 ```

-And the header metadata will be:
+And the header meta-data will be:
 ```javascript
 FlexibleTableHeader {
 	key: string,       // JSON path to a value